osic/stackalytics/README.md

 # Utilities for OpenStack Stackalytics Data

+Note that all utilities have been written using Python 3.5 and haven't been testing using Python 2.x.

 ## StackAlytics Contribution Puller (sa_contribution.py)

 This utility retrieves OpenStack contributions in CSV format, given